tabulify/tabulify/tower/doc/schema-flyway.md

 ### Json data type

 We:
-  * use JSON storage in map/collection structure (ie to persist between restart)
+  * use JSON storage to store the whole object in map/collection structure (ie to persist between restart or for archivage)
   * don't use Json datatype as storage structure for an object in a relational model

 Why not in a relation model?